Bengejd/NOLS/README.md

 You can now write your stylesheet with one device in mind, and NOLS handles making it pixel perfect (<strong>within reason</strong>) everywhere else.
 </p>

-## Example

-Still unsure?
-Check out this [visual example](https://github.com/Bengejd/NOLS/blob/master/.github/NOLS-EXAMPLE.md) of what NOLS does in a real project.

 ## Project Status

 NOLS is currently under development and **NOT RECOMMENDED** for production use at this time.